-The Senate Plans To Reveal Its Latest Bill To Repeal And Replace Obamacare
+The Senate Just Revealed Its Latest Bill To Repeal And Replace Obamacare

-* Senate Majority Leader Mitch McConnell is unveiling his revised health care bill to Senate Republicans today and is hoping to get enough support to win over the at least 50 of the 52 GOP senators need to pass the bill.
+* Senate Majority Leader Mitch McConnell revealed his revised health care bill and is hoping to get enough support to win over the at least 50 of the 52 GOP senators need to pass the bill.

+* Read the new draft bill here.
+And the two summary documents here and here.

-* This revised bill is not necessarily the final draft that will go to a vote next week, items can still be changed and lawmakers will first need to see a score from the Congressional Budget Office - which is expected on Monday.
-All Democratic senators are expected to vote “no”.
+* This revised bill is not necessarily the final draft that will go to a vote next week, items can still be changed and lawmakers will first need to see a score from the Congressional Budget Office (CBO) — which is expected on Monday.
+All Democratic senators are expected to vote no.

 * McConnell presented his original draft to the Senate two weeks ago but had to cancel a planned vote after opposition from a handful of Republicans signaled that it wouldn’t pass a vote.